a collection of notes on areas of personal interest

 So, I should learn from this: the important thing to bear in mind when you are designing greeting cards, is to recognise the event and the particular characteristics of the person or people to whom you are sending the cards, and to design with these in mind.
 It also helps, incidentally, to make your design and sit on it for a few days while you think how it might be improved.
 In other words, always leave yourself enough time to change, develop or substitute designs.

 These were the greeting cards for the end of 2007.
-They were a couple of changes as there are a couple of others which were added, but this set are designed to have cards which may appeal to a range of ages as well as those who don’t celebrate Christmas and those who do.
+There were a number of changes as there were a couple of others which were added, but this set are designed to have cards which might appeal to a range of ages as well as those who don’t celebrate Christmas and those who do.
 Two are based on my photographs, as is the camel but developed more graphically, the robin and Christmas cards are drawn, and the turkey was developed from a found image.
 Some cards are serious, some are supposed to be amusing, relying on the accompanying words, and the central one is simple calligraphy with 2007 on one side, 2008 on the other.

 This lower group of eight cards – the four above and these four to the right – are rough designs for Christmas and New Year cards for the end of 2008.
 The top left of this group of four is designed to stand with the 2008 and 2009 faces displayed and the logo and address etc. on the back.
 Last year’s version of this card is shown at the bottom of the page.
 This time I did sit on the top four for a while in order to see which I thought would have presence.
 My habit now is to print them off and leaving them around for a week or so while I get on with other things.
 The lower four are still waiting a decision, though I can see already that I’m likely to use only three of them.